sonisavita/todo_cubit/README.md

 # to_do_cubit

 A simple Todo application built using Flutter and the Cubit state management library.
-This app allows users to create, read, update, and delete todo items efficiently.
+This app allows users to create, read todo items efficiently.

 ## Features